hazelcast/hazelcast-reference-manual/daux/docs/1600_Hazelcast_Clients/100_Java_Client/200_Getting_Started.md

 ##### Handling Retry-able Operation Failure

 While sending the requests to related members, operations can fail due to various reasons.
 Read-only operations are retried by default.
-If you want to enable retry for the other operations, set the `redoOperation` to `true`.
+If you want to enable retry for the other operations, you can set the `redoOperation` to `true`.
 Please see [Enabling Redo Operation](/1600_Hazelcast_Clients/100_Java_Client/300_Configuration/100_Client_Network.md).

 You can set a timeout for retrying the operations sent to a member.
 This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in `ClientProperties`.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes: